 You need to file your taxes but you do not speak German fluently?
-The German tax law seems overwhlming and confusing?
+The German tax law seems overwhelming and confusing?
 You are not even sure if you have to file a tax return in Germany?
 We get you.
-Tax return in Germany can be tricky for foreigners - it even is tough for Germans.
+Tax returns in Germany can be tricky for foreigners - it even is tough for Germans.

 As a private person, when you are living and working in Germany and when you do not have any income from other sources, then it is not mandatory to file your taxes.
 It might be in your best interest to complete a tax return though.
 If you do have other sources of income through a "side-hustle" or property for example, then you most likely need to file your taxes in Germany.

 There are also several German laws that regulate a company's tax and bookkeeping responsibilities, and different regulations apply depending on the size of your business and the number of employees.
 If you are not a tax expert or if you sell goods from Germany to other European and non-European countries, it can become overwhelming.
 For this reason, you might want to consider contracting a well-trained accountant.
 In accordance with German law, you may also need an accountant to carry out a special audit on your annual financial statements.

 We are a matchmaker in accounting services and our network enables us to serve nearly all requirements.
 Fill out the form and tell us what you are looking for.
 Our team will get in contact with you within a few days to get quotes from accountants in Germany that match your needs.
 Our service is completely free of charge and nonbinding.
 That means you are not obliged to accept any of the quotes.
 We make it easy to compare and strengthen the foundation of your decisions.
 With Ageras you can find a better accountant for your specific requirements.